JuneWprog/nextjs-tutorial/README.md

 ### 14.3 useActionState
 A React hook that allows to update state based on the result of a form action It is hellpful for handling form validation and error messages.

+### 14.7 useOptimistic
+It helps you immediately reflect changes in the UI while waiting for the real data update from the server.
+This gives your app a snappier and more responsive feel, especially for things like:

+Deleting an item

+Updating a value

+Reordering a list
 ---

 ## 15. 🔐 **Authentication **